 About Icelandic Cusk

-Often caught in deep waters with haddock and cod, cusk have a cod-like fish head, and an eel-like body with a greyish/brownish back and a long dorsal fin.
+Often caught in deep waters with haddock and cod, Icelandic cusk has a cod-like fish head and an eel-like body.

 Icelandic cusk is available March through November.